argoproj/argo-rollouts/docs/features/canary.md

 The maximum number of pods that can be unavailable during the update.
 Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
 This can not be 0 if MaxSurge is 0.

 Defaults to 0

+### trafficRouting
+The [traffic management](traffic-management/index.md) rules to apply to control the flow of traffic between the active and canary versions.
+If not set, the default weighted pod replica based routing will be used.

+Defaults to nil